 - eye protection

-Follow precautions for all chemicals used, especially isocyanates.
+Refer to SDSs and follow precautions for all products used, especially isocyanates.
 Refer to standards and regulations for more information.

 - Ensure fire escape doors from paint room are clear before painting.